gnosis/dex-liquidity-provision/scripts/README.md

 ```

 Create a gnosis-safe wallet [here-mainnet](https://gnosis-safe.io) or [here-rinkeby](https://rinkeby.gnosis-safe.io).
 This wallet will be called your Master Safe in the following.
 It is used to bundle the transactions and setup the bracket-traders.
 This Master Safe must have an additional owner `0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1`, known as the "Proposer" account.
 The following scripts will use this account to propose transactions to the interface.
-This implies that the mnemonic phrase for this "Proposer" account is stored in plain text within this project.
+This implies that the mnemonic phrase for this "Proposer" account is available in plain text within this project.

-In order to have a secure setup, make sure that _your Master Safe always requires one more signature than just the signature of the Proposer account to send a transaction_. _Otherwise, everyone can steal the funds from your account!_
+In order to have a secure setup, make sure your Master Safe always requires one more signature than just the signature of the Proposer account to send a transaction_.
+Otherwise, everyone can steal the funds from your account!_

 Setup env variables for the deployment process: